chanmix51/Pomm/documentation/documentation.rst

 Life cycle
 ==========

 Entities are the end of the process, they are the data.
 Unlike Active Record where entities know how to manage themselves, with Pomm, entities are just data container that may embed processes.
-Nevertheless, these data containers must be formatted to know about their structure and state.
-This is why entities all inherit from *BaseObject* class and cannot be instantiated directly.

 ::

-  $entity = $map->createObject();
+  $entity = new MyEntity();
   $entity->isNew();           // true
   $entity->isModified();      // false
   $entity->setPika('chu');